Venture-Miner/nfboost-backoffice/docs/event-management/competitors/register-competitor.md

 ![1](/img/printcompetidor.png)

-On the Create Competitor screen, the Backoffice User will be able to choose a name, country of origin, the sport that competitor will represent, select a profile picture, define an ID and finally, choose whether the new competitor will have the status active or inactive.
+On the Create Competitor modal, the Backoffice User will be able to choose a name, country of origin, the sport that competitor will represent, select a profile picture, define an ID and finally, choose whether the new competitor will have the status active or inactive.

 ![1](/img/criarcompetidor.png)